 No!
 The Bryce Canyon shuttle system is free to use.

 Yes!
 You still need to pay the park entrance fee, which is $35 and is good for a week.
-You can also buy an annual pass — recommended if you’re visiting multiple parks on your trip — for $80 and it’s good for a year.
+You can also buy an America the Beautiful Pass — recommended if you’re visiting multiple parks on your trip — for $80 and it’s good for a year.

 If you board the shuttle outside the park, they’ll ask to see your park pass before you board.